Standalone Creation of Containers

 The spreadsheet should contain:

-- A column for the Box (or Location) barcode where the containers should be stored.
+A column for the Box (or Location) barcode where the containers should be stored (Column Type = Location Barcode).

-- A column for the position (e.g. A1, A2, and etc.) within the Box where the container should occupy.
+A column for the position (e.g. A1, A2, and etc.) within the Box where the container should occupy (Column Type = Location Position).

-Afterwards, we will fill these newly-created empty containers with registered batch samples using a spreadsheet.
+Afterwards, we will fill these newly-created empty containers with registered samples using a spreadsheet.

-- Open the spreadsheet containing the batch information to be transferred into the containers.
+2. Open the spreadsheet containing the registered entity information to be transferred into the containers.

 The spreadsheet should contain these fields (see example below):

-- The ID of the sample batch (Batch ID) that will be transferred into the container.
+The ID of the entity that will be transferred into the container.

-- The volume AND volume units of the sample batch to be transferred.
+The quantity AND quantity units of the entity to be transferred.

-- The concentration AND concentration units of the sample batch to be transferred.
+The concentration AND concentration units of the entity to be transferred.

-- Press Next to transfer samples batches into their respective containers.
+5. Press Next to transfer sample entities into their respective containers.